HL7NZ/nhi/input/pagecontent/ConsumerFacingApplicationAuthentication.md

 ### Prerequisites

-* The person (end user) must have a MHA Level 3N with an NHI bound to that account.
+* The person’s NHI must be verified with MHA to a confidence level of at least 3N.
 * The API will only grant the end user access to their own NHI information.
 * The Client Application must be registered with MHA.
 * The Client Application must be permitted SMART patient scopes on the resource being accessed.